-At Rebecca Cheetham Nursery and Children's Centre, the designated teacher for Looked After Children is the DSL.
+Each Rebecca Cheetham school has a designated teacher for Looked After Children.
 We know that the most common reason for children becoming looked after is as a result of abuse and/or neglect.
 We therefore recognise the additional safeguarding vulnerabilities of looked after or previously looked after children.